MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 * Set the authorization method for the client, allowing it to interact with the remote API.
 * Make the method call on the client corresponding to the remote API.
 Service client methods usually take the name of the resource and a metadata object.

-The `to.StringPtr()` function is used to perform a type conversion here.
+The [`to.StringPtr()`](https://godoc.org/github.com/Azure/go-autorest/autorest/to#StringPtr) function is used to perform a type conversion here.
 The parameters structs for methods of the SDK almost exclusively take pointers, so these methods are provided to make the type conversions easy.
 See the documentation for the [autorest.to](https://godoc.org/github.com/Azure/go-autorest/autorest/to) module for the complete list and behavior of convenience converters.

-The `CreateOrUpdate()` operation returns a pointer to a data struct representing the resource group.
+The `groupsClient.CreateOrUpdate()` operation returns a pointer to a data struct representing the resource group.
 A direct return value of this kind indicates a short-running operation that is meant to be synchronous.
 In the next section, you'll see an example of a long-running operation and how to interact with them.

 ### Performing the deployment